skkodz/Network-Management/README.md

 # Network-Management
 Some basic scripts written to perform useful functions when managing a computer network or environment.

+## Get-ADUserReport.ps1
+Creates a CSV export from your local active directory that can be imported into Excel.
+Useful for getting a quick overview of user account information for your entire domain.

 ## Get-EC2Report.ps1
 Uses [AWS Tools for PowerShell](https://aws.amazon.com/powershell/) to enumerate all EC2 instances across all AWS regions.
 Generates a text file report containing the *Instance ID*, *Name*, *Availability Zone*, *Status* and *Instance Type*.
 Automatically creates a time stamped text file report in the directory ~\Documents.